lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-use-hive.md

 ##<a id="usetez"></a>Use Apache Tez for improved performance

 [Apache Tez](http://tez.apache.org) is a framework that allows data intensive applications, such as Hive, to run much more efficiently at scale.
 In the latest release of HDInsight, Hive supports running on Tez.
-Tez is enabled by default for Linux-based HDInsight clusters.

 > [AZURE.NOTE] Tez is currently off by default for Windows-based HDInsight clusters and it must be enabled.
 To take advantage of Tez, the following value must be set for a Hive query:
 >